15 Ways to Brainstorm for Keyword Ideas (and Jumpstart Your Brain)

 13. Look at Online Ads.
 I have used this a few times.
 When I am browsing other websites, I will take note of what is being advertised on the site and the specific keywords that are in the ads.
 This can very often lead me to think about niches that I probably wouldn’t have thought of on my own.

 14. Copy other Niche Websites.
 This is a hidden gem that I have used many times.
-Often when I am doing research or simply browsing other niche websites, I will find that a site owner is linking to lots of other niche websites (which they most likely own and operate as well).
+Often when I am doing research or simply browsing other niche websites, I will find that a site owner is linking to lots of other niche websites ( which they most likely own and operate as well).
 Once I find a network of niche websites, I will try to discover the keywords they are targeting and use these as root keywords.
-You can sometimes also find a network of interlinked niche websites by using the Yahoo Site Explorer to see who is linking to whom.
-I have found some low competition niches using this method.

 Conclusion and Your Thoughts